-Al-Bayhaqi narrated that 'Ali (may Allaah be pleased with him) was given a gift for Nawrooz and he said, What is this?"
-They said, "O Ameer al-Mu'mineen, this is the day of Nawrooz."
-He said, "Then make every day Fayrooz!"
-Abu Usaamah said: "He, may Allaah be pleased with him, did not even want to say 'Nawrooz."
-(Reported by al-Bayhaqi in al-Sunan al-Kubraa, 9/532).
+Al-Bayhaqi, may Allaah have mercy on him, narrated that 'Ali, may Allaah be pleased with him, was given a gift for Nawrooz and he said: "What is this?"
+They said: "O Ameer al-Mu'mineen (Leader of the Believers), this is the day of Nawrooz."
+He, may Allaah be pleased with him, said: "Then make every day Fayrooz!"
+Abu Usaamah said: "He, may Allaah be pleased with him, did not even want to say 'Nawrooz.'"
+(Reported by Al-Bayhaqi in as-Sunan al-Kubraa, 9/532)

-Shaykh al-Islam Ibn Taymiyah said: " 'Ali (may Allaah be

-pleased with him) did not even want to say the same name as they gave to their own festival, so how abut doing the same things?"
-(See: al-Iqtidaa', 1/954).
+Shaykh al-Islaam Ibn Taymiyyah, may Allaah have mercy on him, said: "'Ali, may Allaah be pleased with him, did not even want to say the same name as they gave to their own festival, so how about doing the same things?"
+(Al-Iqtidaa', 1/954)